sourcebots/docs/docs/tutorials/connecting-your-kit.md

    power (say 12V or 5V), *black* for wires connected to ground (0V) and *any other colour* for motors.

+-  Please don't connect the Arduino to the Raspberry Pi via the USB Hub.
+If the Arduino is not connected *directly* to the Pi, you may have issues with getting enough power to it.

 ## How it all fits together

 The first step of your robot is assembly!
 Here we'll guide you step-by-step on